jmears63/batogram/README.md

 ### macOS (experimental)

-I am not an expert on Apple products, and don't have any macOS systems to test this software on.
+It should be possible to follow the same steps as the Linux installation to install and run batogram.
+However, I am not an expert on Apple products, and don't have any macOS systems to test this on.
-However, it should be possible to follow the same steps as the Linux installation to install and run batogram.

 Usage
 -----